-The Mt.
-Sinai St. Luke's-West Emergency Medicine Simulation Fellowship is designed to provide advanced training in the emerging field of simulation-based medical education.
+The Mount Sinai Morningside-West Emergency Medicine Simulation Fellowship is designed to provide advanced training in the emerging field of simulation-based medical education.
 The Mount Sinai St. Luke’s and West Hospitals Simulation Center is a fully interdisciplinary medical simulation center that provides training for a wide variety of medical and allied health practitioners at all levels of training.
 The Simulation Center leadership and faculty include physicians from the Department of Medicine Section of Critical Care, Emergency Medicine, Anesthesiology, and Surgery.
 Most medical simulation activities are held at Mt.
 Sinai West Hospital and include education of all participating programs, students, house-staff, and ancillary staff from each site.

 Fellows are considered half-time attending faculty and are expected to work an average of 20 clinical hours per week in the emergency department divided among the St. Luke’s and West sites.
 Compensation for the Simulation Fellow includes a competitive salary based on half-time attending status.
 In addition to fellowship-related activities, the clinical duties will allow for enhancement of professional skills.